 Black women can be and often are fetishized

 When I studied abroad, I walked to and from the place where I volunteered.
-On one occasion, a Spanish man old enough to be my father chased me down to ask if I wanted a husband.
+On one occasion, a Spanish man old enough to be my grandfather chased me down to ask if I wanted a husband.
 He said he loved Black women and had been “looking for one.”
-Ew.
+It was an uncomfortable situation.

 Pack hair care things you will need

 Beauty supply stores or Black hair care stores are rare.
-Do not rely on buying any products related to our cultural grooming practices in Spain.
+Do not rely on buying any products related to our cultural grooming practices in Spain as they often don’t use the same products and there aren’t as many Black people there.
 While some cities may have some things, it is still very limited compared to our normal.

 Being Black in Spain?
 Racism still exists

 “Is Spain racist?” is the question everyone asks.
 Truthfully, I do not like generalizing entire countries.
 I have not met nor interacted with every person in Spain.
 Each person’s experience is different based on where they are and who they interact with during their visit.